datamindedacademy/kubernetes_academy_course/solutions/exercise-12/README.md

 ## Steps

-- create daemonset from nginx pod
+- create daemonset from fluentd pod
-- mount /var/log/nginx to hostpath
+- inspect the number of instances
-- go to website and check the access logs
+- check the access logs